ja5087/de-async/README.md

 Any callbacks that would be normally passed to this task must be passed in as the second argument. de-async will automatically call that callback with copied arguments.

-Otherwise, the function is expected to call cb() at some point in time.

 Example:

 ~~~~